-At kidOYO, we build tools, learning pathways, year-round live learning events, professional development opportunities, and custom curriculum to integrate coding, computer science and engineering into every part of the traditional school experience.
+At kidOYO, a unique 501(c)(3) non-profit public benefit technology developer, our team builds tools, learning pathways, year-round live learning events, professional development opportunities, and custom curriculum to integrate coding, computer science and engineering into every part of the traditional school experience.
 From ELA to math class, gym to AP computer science, world history to consumer sciences, every area of learning computes at kidOYO.

 Mentors make it possible; advanced skills in the area of creative computing, computer science and engineering are hard to come by.
 Just knowing how to begin, where to start learning methods that matter in the real world is complex enough to discourage many learners, both young and old.
 Helping young people turn their passion to learn into practical step-by-step guidance requires people with both skill and patience to directly engage with learners.